Coaching Leadership Style explained

 It’s Your Turn

 What do you think?
-Do you recognize the explanation about coaching leadership or do you have anything to add?
-When do you think a coaching leadership style is effective?
-What do you think are factors that contribute to coaching leadership?
+Do you recognize the explanation about the Coaching Leadership Style or do you have anything to add?
+When do you think this leadership style is effective?
+What do you think are factors that contribute to good leadership?

 Share your experience and knowledge in the comments box below.